 Other.
-The increase in Other operating units revenue was due primarily to higher sales volume of recently launched Dairy products, including a new instrument and a new Dairy SNAP® residue test for detection of melamine, and of OPTI Medical products.
-These impacts were partly offset by lower average unit sales prices for certain OPTI Medical products.
+The increase in Other operating units revenue was due primarily to higher sales volume of Dairy SNAP[®] antibiotic residue tests, accessories and a recently launched Dairy instrument.
+These impacts were partly offset by lower average unit sales prices for certain OPTI Medical and Dairy products.